 Radicchio Red Chicory

-- Plant Size: 6 to 8 inches tall and wide
+- Plant size: 6 to 8 inches tall

 Some Bonnie Plants varieties may not be available at your local stores, as we select and sell varieties best suited to the growing conditions in each region.